alexretana/JobPilot-JobSearchAssistant/tsx_update_checklist.md

 - ✅ **UserProfile Components** - All components updated and validated
 - ✅ **JobSearch Components** - All components updated and validated
 - ✅ **SkillBank Components** - All components updated and validated
+- ✅ **Resume Builder Components** - All components updated and validated
+- ✅ **Timeline Components** - All components updated and validated

 ### In Progress Components
-- 🔄 **Resume Builder Components** - ResumeService integration complete, UserProfileService integration needed for ResumeBuilder.tsx
-- 🔄 **Timeline Components** - TimelineService integration needed for ApplicationTimeline.tsx
 - 🔄 **Shared/UI Components** - No legacy API usage found, but validation pending

 ### Next Steps
-1. Update `ResumeBuilder.tsx` to use `UserProfileService` instead of `userProfileApi`
-2. Update `ApplicationTimeline.tsx` to use `TimelineService` instead of `timelineApi`
-3. Complete validation of all updated components with subprocess servers and Playwright
+1. Complete validation of all updated components with subprocess servers and Playwright
-4. Verify no remaining legacy API imports exist in the codebase
+2. Verify no remaining legacy API imports exist in the codebase
+3. Update `ActivityLog.tsx` if needed

-See `remaining_components_update_plan.md` for detailed implementation guidance for the remaining components.
+See `remaining_components_update_plan.md` for detailed implementation guidance for any remaining components.